Click below to view our staff biographies.

 Patrick joined the Fund in February 2016 as Program Officer for Southeast Asia.
 Previously, Patrick led the International Center for Transitional Justice’s work on Burma for more than six years.
 Prior to that role, he worked with the Human Rights Education Institute of Burma in Chiang Mai.
 He helped develop a network of local human rights groups and produced training materials and a series of human rights documentation manuals.
 He also organized a program bringing together activists from Cambodia, Guatemala, Iraq, Burma, and other countries to exchange challenges and strategies in human rights documentation.
 This work is captured in the 2009 report, Documenting Truth.
 Patrick has a Bachelor’s degree in Spanish and a Master’s degree in Applied Anthropology.
 He is based in Thailand.

-Robin joined the Fund’s London office as a Development Manager in February 2017, on a maternity cover contract.
-Robin is responsible for maintaining and growing the Fund’s UK and European donor base over the next nine months.
-Robin previously worked with Journalists for Human Rights (JHR), where she designed and managed complex media development and human rights programs in a number of conflict and post-conflict countries across sub-Saharan Africa.
-Robin was also the creator and manager behind JHR’s award-winning Indigenous Reporters Program, that has supported and trained over 400 indigenous people across Canada in human rights reporting.
+Robin is the Fund’s London-based Communications Manager, working to build the Fund’s presence in Europe and change the narrative around human rights activism.
+Robin previously worked with Journalists for Human Rights (JHR), where she spent six years designing and implementing complex media development programs in a number of conflict and post-conflict countries.
+Robin is also the creator and manager behind the award-winning Indigenous Reporters Program, which has contributed significantly to the Indigenous rights movement across Canada through empowering Indigenous communities to tell their own stories, better engage with media and lead conversations about human rights issues.
 Her work has developed the capacity of local reporters and civil society leaders globally, and has helped build an enabling environment for independent journalism in some of the world’s most challenging regions.
-Robin has also worked in nonprofit communications and fundraising, successfully securing over $7 million for rights-based development programs, and as a multi-media journalist and filmmaker, producing four documentary films to date and numerous news stories for media around the world.
+Robin has also previously worked in non-profit communications and fundraising, and as a multi-media journalist and filmmaker, producing four documentary films to date.
 Robin has a BA in Journalism and MA in Human Rights Law and Democratization.
-Robin has a passion for investigative research and a deep interest in how technology is transforming traditional research methods, evidenced through her published thesis on the use of new ICT tools for human rights documentation.
-Although Robin hails from Toronto, Canada, she has lived in Africa, Latin America and Europe and has traveled to over 60 countries—she now calls London her home.
+Her passion for investigative research and deep interest in how technology is transforming traditional research methods is evidenced through the publication of her thesis on the use of new ICT tools for human rights documentation.
+Although Robin hails from Toronto, Canada, she has lived throughout Africa, Latin America and Europe—she now calls London her home.

-Indhira joined the Fund in September 2014 and serves as the Executive Assistant to the President.
-Before joining the Fund, Indhira worked as a freelance consultant for a grassroots organization dedicated to improving access to education for children in disadvantaged urban communities in Colombia; for a family foundation where she managed their grant-making programs in social justice, arts & culture, and access to health; at the Pan American Health Organization’s Department of Public Information; and did an internship working on external communications and development at a national foundation in Spain.
-Indhira earned a BA in Political Science and French at the University of Miami and later pursued an MA in Nonprofit Management at the Autonomous University of Madrid in Spain.
+Indhira joined the Fund in September 2014 and is currently managing the Fund’s Learning and Assessment Program.
+In this role, she coordinates the collection, management, and analysis of data around outcomes and impact, and is responsible for leading a cross-departmental working group as well as promoting learning and facilitating lesson-sharing within the Fund and with external audiences.
+Before joining the Fund, Indhira worked as a freelance consultant for a grassroots organization dedicated to improving access to education for children in disadvantaged urban communities in Colombia.
+She earned a BA in Political Science and French at the University of Miami and later pursued an MA in Nonprofit Management at the Autonomous University of Madrid in Spain.
 Indhira is a native Spanish speaker, is fluent in French and conversant in Portuguese.
 She is passionate about human rights issues, particularly those affecting women and girls.